exercism/docs/building/tracks/new/static-syntax-highlighting.md

 1. Create a repository on your personal account and publish it yourself.
 2. Have us (Exercism) create a repository and let us publish it.
-   To do so, open a topic on the forum requesting this (https://forum.exercism.org/c/exercism/building-exercism/125).
+   To do so, open a topic on [the forum](https://forum.exercism.org/c/exercism/building-exercism/125) requesting this.

 Once you have a repo, follow the [language contribution instructions](https://highlightjs.readthedocs.io/en/latest/language-contribution.html) to implement the plugin.